PrincetonUniversity/installing_python_packages/README.md

 $ pip install --user <package-1> <package-2> ... <package-N>
 ```

 Each package and its dependencies will be installed in your home directory in `~/.local/lib/python<version>/site-packages`.
-Do not use the `pip3` command even if the directions you are following tell you to do so (use `pip` instead).
 Below is a sample Slurm script (job.slurm) that can be used to run your Python script (myscript.py):

 ```bash
 #!/bin/bash